Ontario Highway 27: History

 On June 21, 1968, a new bypass north of Schomberg opened.
 Originally, northbound traffic had to turn east at Highway 9 then north at Leonard Road; a smooth curve is visible at this latter intersection, though it now forms the driveways of several residences.
 The new bypass made Highway 27 a through route at Highway 9.
 In 1982, the section between Waverley and Penetanguishene was renumbered as an extension of Highway 93.
 The remainder of the route, from Eglinton Avenue north to Waverley, was decommissioned on January 1, 1998.
 Within the City of Toronto it is locally maintained, and still known as Highway 27; a proposal to rename it to "Etobicoke Drive" was rejected.
 North of Toronto, it is known as York Regional Road 27 and Simcoe County Road 27, depending on the jurisdiction.

 Major intersections

+Former exits

+There were some exits to the highway that were removed after the southern portion of the highway from Highway 401 to the QEW was rebranded as Highway 427.
+This includes: